-When you export the properties, you also get a list of the links in the graph, and there is an option to export that to a Separate Link File instead.
+When you export the properties, you also get a list of the links in the graph, and there is an option to export that to a Separate Link file instead.

-Exporting Source and Target Entities value only
+Exporting Source and Target Entity Values Only

 For the above example graph, exporting only the source and target entities will produce the following result: